shih-hao-tseng/SLSpy/README.md

 For Python 3 or higher version, the user might need to install cvxpy manually.
 The current pip install method may fail.

 ## Install
-To install necessary packages, one may type
+To install SLSpy, one may type

 `pip install -e .`